 So yes, it can pay off.
 It just takes a little TLC.
 In the interim, while you’re waiting for your organic search results to pay off, you can invest heavily in Google Ads.

-Why #1 Ranking Is Life or Death for Your Business
+Why #1 Ranking on Google Is Life or Death for Your Business

 So how do you speed up your Google rankings?